-Course Code Course Title EFTS 07 P/C/R/RP/EQ SOWK 626 Special Topic: Supervision and Management 0.2 W P: Subject to approval of the Head of School.
-SOWK 627 Special Topic: Social Policy and the Law 0.2 W P: Subject to approval of the Head of School.
-SOWK 628 Special Topic: Practice in the Statutory Context 0.2 W P: Subject to approval of the Head of School.
-SOWK 629 Special Topic: Violence in New Zealand Society 0.2 W P: Subject to approval of the Head of School.
-SOWK 630 Special Topic: Health and Wellbeing 0.2 W P: Subject to approval of the Head of School.
-SOWK 631 Special Topic: Working with Diversity 0.2 NO P: Subject to approval of the Head of School.
-SOWK 632 Special Topic: Mental Health 0.2 W P: Subject to approval of the Head of School.
+Course Code Course Title EFTS 08 P/C/R/RP/EQ SOWK 626 Special Topic: Supervision and Management 0.2 NO P: Subject to approval of the Head of School.
+SOWK 628 Special Topic: Practice in the Statutory Context 0.2 NO P: Subject to approval of the Head of School.
+SOWK 629 Special Topic: Violence in New Zealand Society 0.2 w P: Subject to approval of the Head of School.
+SOWK 630 Special Topic: Health and Wellbeing 0.2 NO P: Subject to approval of the Head of School.
+SOWK 632 Special Topic: Mental Health 0.2 NO P: Subject to approval of the Head of School.
 SOWK 633 Special Topic: Clinical Social Work: Narrative Therapy 0.2 S2 P: Subject to approval of the Head of School.
 SOWK 634 Special Topic 0.2 W P: Subject to approval of the Head of School.